LAST UPDATED: August 1, 2020

 We get data that you provide (such as when you create an Account or pay for a Subscription), that others provide (when you are invited to use Dashlane by your employer), that we obtain automatically from the Apps or through cookies, and from third parties.
 Personal Data we collect includes your email (used to create an Account) and (for Subscriptions) certain billing information, although complete payment information is only stored by our payment processors.

 We do not and cannot know your Master Password and, because of that, we do not and cannot know what Secured Data you store on the Services

 .
 We use technology, including cookies, to collect usage data that we use to provide and improve the Services.
 Additional information is available in our

 a.
 Information You Provide.

-• Billing Data.
-We use third party service providers (currently, Stripe, Checkout.com, ProcessOut, and PayPal) to process payments made through the Site.
+.
+We use third party service providers (currently Stripe, Checkout.com, ProcessOut, and PayPal) to process payments made through the Site.
 We store the expiration date and last four digits of your credit card for tax compliance and user support purposes.
-Depending on the provider, we may able to access the name, address and phone number associated with a payment method on the payment provider service, but complete credit card information is available only to our payment processors.
-We do not receive or store any billing data if you pay for an App through an App Store.
-Billing data is retained until your Account is deleted and for up to one year afterwards.
+Depending on the provider, we may be able to access the name, address and phone number associated with a payment method on the payment processor’s service, but complete credit card information is only stored by the processor.
+We do not receive or store any billing data if you pay for a Subscription through an App Store.
+Billing data is retained until you delete your Account and for up to seven (7) days afterwards.

-• Support and Correspondence.
-You may provide Personal Data in connection with user support and inquiries from our Site.
-User support histories are maintained for so long as the associated account is not deleted and up to one year afterwards.
+.
+You may provide Personal Data in connection with user support requests and inquiries from our Site.
+User support histories are maintained until the associated Account is deleted and for up to seven (7) days afterwards.

-• Feedback.
-If you provide us with Feedback, we will collect your email address in order to respond to you.
+.
+If you provide us with Feedback, including reviews posted on App Stores or sites like Trustpilot, or suggestions made via Productboard and other direct research or outreach, we may use Personal Data provided in connection with the Feedback in order to respond to you.
 We may use Feedback without limitation as described in the Terms.

 help center to request removal of this information.